aqlimakhan/business-analyst-portfolio/case-studies/export-compliance-screening/02-requirement-gathering/1-stakeholder-interview-sarah-thompson.md

 - No defined SLA exists for escalated compliance reviews, resulting in inconsistent turnaround times.
 - Manual documentation practices result in inconsistent audit records across analysts.

+#### BA Observations
+- The current screening process applies a uniform approach to all orders instead of adopting a risk-based strategy.
+- The process relies heavily on manual effort and disconnected systems.
+- Operational procedures, such as escalation SLAs and documentation standards, are not consistently defined.
+- The identified challenges affect multiple business areas, including Trade Compliance, Logistics, and Sales Operations.

 ### Current KPIs
 ### Risks
 ### Desired Outcomes